ghc/ghc/docs/users_guide/phases.rst

     Use ⟨cmd⟩ as the literate pre-processor.

 .. ghc-flag:: -pgmP ⟨cmd⟩
-    :shortdesc: Use ⟨cmd⟩ as the C pre-processor (with :ghc-flag:`-cpp` only)
+    :shortdesc: Use ⟨cmd⟩ as the Haskell C pre-processor (with :ghc-flag:`-cpp` only)
     :type: dynamic
     :category: phase-programs

-    Use ⟨cmd⟩ as the C pre-processor (with :ghc-flag:`-cpp` only).
+    Use ⟨cmd⟩ as the Haskell C pre-processor (with :ghc-flag:`-cpp` only).
+    Note that the Haskell C pre-processor only pre-processes Haskell files.

 .. ghc-flag:: -pgmJSP ⟨cmd⟩
     :shortdesc: Use ⟨cmd⟩ as the JavaScript C pre-processor (only for javascript-backend)